Sexual Identity And Mental Health: What Does It Mean To Be Bi-Curious?

 For some, being bi-curious is a welcome state, wherein experimentation is expected and even necessary.
 For others, being bi-curious is embarrassing or shameful and is kept carefully hidden.
 Whichever of the two camps you fall in, many men and women have found therapy a helpful tool in determining their sexuality and figuring out how this distinction factors into daily life.
 Bi-curiosity is not something that one needs to be ashamed of, hide, or ignore, but gathering help before definitively coming out can give you greater comfort and confidence in your decisions and identities.

 Regain may be a welcome option for seeking clarity about your sexual preferences.
 You can meet individually with a therapist or with a partner to discuss how you are feeling.
-Regain is a convenient way to get help and support.
+Regain is a convenient way to get help and mental health support.
 As long as you have an internet connection, you can meet with a licensed therapist.

 For many people, online therapy is preferable to in-person therapy.
 They find that online therapy is just as effective as in-person therapy, and the ability to meet somewhere discreet is appealing.
 Online therapy is a great venue for getting to know yourself and figure out the important stuff in your life.